-The Exelon® Patch (rivastigmine patch) is a prescription medication approved to treat mild to moderate dementia due to Alzheimer's disease or Parkinson's disease.
+The Exelon® Patch (rivastigmine patch) is a prescription medication approved to treat mild to moderate dementia due to Parkinson's disease, as well as dementia due to mild, moderate, or severe Alzheimer's disease.
 Although the Exelon Patch is not a cure for these diseases, it can help with some of the symptoms.
 The patch provides the benefits of once-daily dosing and continuous release of the medication.

 The Exelon Patch is made by Novartis Pharmaceuticals Corporation.